kajgm/gaussian-acceleration/README.md

-# FPGA acceleration and optimization of Gaussian Elimination algorithm
+# FPGA acceleration of Gaussian Elimination algorithm

 This program provides a step-by-step optimization of the commonly used Gaussian Elimination algorithm.